-Kwabena Slaughter is an artist, historian, and engineer.
+Kwabena Slaughter is an artist, engineer, and historian.
 He is currently in the American Studies Ph.D. program at George Washington University.
 His dissertation research focuses on Booker T. Washington’s relationships with artists, such as Henry Ossawa Tanner, Paul Laurence Dunbar, and Jacob Riis.
 By studying the communications between these artists and Booker T. a whole new understanding of him comes into view.

 In 2001 Kwabena received his MFA in Studio Art from the University of Illinois at Chicago.
 His artwork investigates the social epistemology of photography and the camera, and how the medium impacts public awareness about representation.
 In the time period between his Master’s and Ph.D. degrees, he worked as a technical director, production designer, producer, and venue manager at Lincoln Center for the Performing Arts and at The Metropolitan Museum of Art.